tamnva/Fyw/README.md

 sine wave function $c = a \cdot sin(2 \cdot \pi \cdot t - phi) + k$, where $a$,
 $phi$, and $k$ are parameters need to be estimated.
-- Step 2: Using convolution approach to convolve the fitted sine wave above with a gamma distribution to find isotope concentrations in streamflow with this gamma distribution function.
-User need to estimate the alpha (shape) and beta (scale) of the gamma distribution.
+- Step 2: Using convolution approach to convolve the fitted sine wave above with a gamma distribution to find isotope concentrations in streamflow with a gamma distribution function.
+Users need to estimate the alpha (shape) and beta (scale) factors of the gamma distribution (trial and error).
-- Step 3: The young water fraction can be calculated by calculating the cummulative distribution of the gamma distribution (with best estimated alpha and beta values) with a user-defined age thresholds.
+- Step 3: The young water fraction can be calculated by calculating the cumulative distribution of the gamma distribution (with best estimated alpha and beta values) with a user-defined age thresholds.

+IMPORTANT: In this approach, we can fix the age threshold of the Fyw to any ages

 ### Step 1.
 Fit observed O18 in precipitation to sine wave function